hupkit/hupkit/README.md

 you are in a Git repository, and have Git remote `upstream` existing and pointing to the GitHub head repository (from which all work is coordinated, not your fork).

-See the [usage](http://www.park-manager.com/hubkit/usage.html) for all commands and usage instructions.
+See the [usage](https://www.park-manager.com/hubkit/usage.html) documentation for full instructions.

 ## Versioning